 Major, Minor, Elective credit.
-Prerequisites: BIO 100 or its equivalent and one of BIO 301, 310 and 312, preor corequisite: CHM 303.
+Prerequisites: BIO 191 or its equivalent; one of BIO 301, 310, and 312; and CHM 203.
 The study of molecular mechanisms lying behind the workings of the cell, with emphasis on DNA, RNA and proteins.
 Both lecture and laboratory will involve the study and use of modern biotechnological protocols and procedures.
 Lecture and laboratory.
 Lab fee.
-Offered alternate Spring Terms.
+Offered alternate Spring Terms

-409. BIOLOGY OF CANCER/3 CREDITS
+409. BIOLOGY OF CANCER/THREE CREDITS

 Major, Minor, Elective credit.
-Prerequisites: CHM302, BIO 301.
+Prerequisites: BIO 310 and CHM 203.
 This course will explore the molecular and cellular mechanisms leading to cancer development.
 Mechanisms causing changes in normal growth and division process leading to the formation of tumors will be explored through discussing journal articles.
 Lecture only.